Best places to dive with Sharks

 Bahamas

-Tiger Beach: As the name suggests if Tiger sharks are high up on your bucket list, then diving of Tiger Beach at an area known as shark pinnacle is highly recommended, you are likely to encounter these magnificent fish, with their distinctive tiger stripes which can grow up to 18ft.
-Aptly named shark pinnacle you are likely to see a variety of sharks alongside the Tiger, including Lemon sharks, Bull shark, Great Hammerhead, Duskys, Silkies and reef sharks.
-Whilst kneeling on the white sand allowing them to approach you is adrenalin pumping experience one which you will never forget and perfect for avid photographers.
+Tiger Beach: As the name suggests, if Tiger sharks are high up on your bucket list, then diving into Tiger Beach at an area known as Shark Pinnacle is highly recommended; you are likely to encounter these magnificent fish, with their distinctive tiger stripes which can grow up to 18ft.
+Aptly named Shark Pinnacle, you are likely to see a variety of sharks alongside the Tiger, including Lemon sharks, Bull sharks, Great Hammerhead, Duskys, Silkies, and reef sharks.
+While kneeling on the white sand, allowing them to approach you is an adrenalin-pumping experience you will never forget and perfect for avid photographers.

-- Cocos Island is recognised as one of the top spots in the world for diving with sharks.
-They are extremely remote being located 550km from the coast of Costa Rica and meaning 36 hours of sailing lie between you and the schools of hundreds of hammerheads, including the highly endangered Squat Head Hammerhead.
-Well worth the journey time for those seeking a very special shark experience.
-Hammerheads by nature are not at all aggressive yet always be respectful when entering their natural environment.
+Cocos Island is recognized as one of the top spots in the world for diving with sharks.
+They are incredibly remote, located 550km from the coast of Costa Rica, meaning 36 hours of sailing lie between you and the schools of hundreds of hammerheads, including the highly endangered Squat Head Hammerhead.
+It is well worth the journey time for those seeking a memorable shark experience.
+Hammerheads, by nature, are not at all aggressive, yet always be respectful when entering their natural environment.

-- A long-time favourite for those wishing to see an amazing variety of marine life.
-The Galapagos Islands does not disappoint when it comes to sharks.
-Huge numbers of schooling Hammerheads can be seen here along with others such as Silky's and Galapagos Sharks.
-These large numbers of sharks can be seen year-round but the best time is usually between December to May.
+It is a long-time favorite for those wishing to see an amazing variety of marine life.
+The Galapagos does not disappoint when it comes to sharks.
+Huge numbers of schooling Hammerheads and others such as Silky's and Galapagos Sharks can be seen here.
+These large numbers of sharks can be seen year-round, but the best time is usually between December to May.

 Phillippines